Digitweaks/silvershop-product-images/README.md

 # silvershop-product-images
-A simple SilverShop module to add multiple product images that you can sort in the admin panel.
+A simple SilverShop 4 compatible module to add multiple product images that you can sort in the admin panel.
-Compatible with SilverShop 4

 ## Installation